 National Event Page:

 Participants must bring goggles and writing utensils.
-Chemicals that require other safety clothing will not be used.
+Experiments will not require any other safety equipment.
 Division B teams may bring one timepiece, one linear measuring device, and one stand-alone non-programmable non-graphing calculator.

 This event is run however the event supervisor deems necessary for the task(s) they have prepared.
 Teams may be give a full experiment or any combination of written test or stations.
 Teams will be presented with a semi-guided task or questions at each station.

 High score wins.
 Points are earned for the quality and accuracy of responses.
 Ties will be broken with preselected questions.